On-Person Screening and Alarm Resolution Broad Agency Announcement (BAA)

 Quick Summary

-The Transportation Security Administration (TSA), specifically the Requirements and Capabilities Analysis (RCA), Capabilities Management and Modernization division (CM&M), has issued a Broad Agency Announcement (BAA) (70T04026BAA7573N001) seeking concept papers for development projects to enhance On-Person Screening (OPS) and Alarm Resolution (AR) processes.
-This opportunity is for full and open competition, with no set-aside.
-Concept papers are due by May 29, 2026, at 2:00 PM Eastern Time.
+The Transportation Security Administration (TSA), through its Requirements and Capabilities Analysis (RCA) division, has issued a Broad Agency Announcement (BAA) (70T04026BAA7573N001) seeking concept papers for development projects.
+The goal is to enhance On-Person Screening (OPS) and Alarm Resolution (AR) processes to strengthen the agency's ability to respond to threats and improve screening efficiency.
+This is a full and open competition.
+Concept papers are due May 29, 2026.

 Contract Details